PurdueCAM2Project/HELPSweb/source/join.rst

   six hours a week.
 If you cannot, you are wasting your time because you can accomplish nothing.
 Many people spend much more than six hours a week.
-If you are leading a research paper, it is possible that you spend 30 hours (or more) the several weeks before submission.
+If you are leading a research paper, it is possible that you spend 30 hours (or more) per week for several weeks before submission.

 - Q: Your team demands a lot.
 What do members get?